You are here

 8. Will patients be able to check to see if I am in a marketplace-based plan's network before signing up?

 The ACA requires that health plans make a provider directory available to provide information on which providers are in the plan's network.
-Some state-based health insurance exchanges offer a provider search tool, enabling the shopper to search for insurance based on whether their preferred provider is in the plan's network.
-The federally-facilitated marketplace requires health insurers to provider a link to their online provider directory.
+As recommended by ACP, the federally-facilitated marketplace requires health insurers to provide a link to their online provider directory and starting this year, plan shoppers will be able to use a provider search tool enabling the shopper to search for insurance based on whether their preferred provider is in the plan's network.
+Some state-based health insurance exchanges also offer a provider search tool.

 Some reports indicate that patients are enrolling in plans with outdated provider directories.
 This is a potential problem if a patient assumes their physician is in-network and that is no longer the case.
 ACP has recommended that federal and state-based health insurance marketplaces: